 Disabled (default).
-HTTPS redirection is not enforced and all clients can use both HTTP and HTTPS.
+All clients can use both HTTP and HTTPS requests.
 This is the least secure option.

 Only browser requests.
-Use this option to force all users connecting via a browser to use HTTPS.
-Requests from agents and custom scripts will not be redirected.
+All users connecting via a browser must use HTTPS.
+Requests from agents and custom scripts can use HTTP.

-It is also useful for a transition period, when you can configure your agents to connect to TeamCity via HTTPS.
+It is also helpful for a transition period, when you can configure your agents to connect to TeamCity via HTTPS.

 Enable for all requests.
-All TeamCity clients will be redirected to HTTPS.
+All TeamCity clients are redirected to HTTPS.

 The default protocol TeamCity uses to communicate with clients is TLS Version 1.2.